crawlab-team/crawlab-docs/docs/en/guide/monitoring/README.md

 # Monitoring

-::: warning NOTE
+::: info NOTE
-This functionality is for [Pro Edition](../../pro) only.
+This functionality is for [Pro Edition](https://www.crawlab.cn/en/prices) only.
 :::

-[Crawlab Pro](../../pro) supports performance monitoring, which means you can use Crawlab Pro to monitor the performance of your nodes.
+[Crawlab Pro](https://www.crawlab.cn/en/prices) supports performance monitoring, which means you can use Crawlab Pro to monitor the performance of your nodes.

 ## Performance Metrics Overview